K-Regret Queries Using Multiplicative Utility Functions: Experiments

-\textbf{Effect of $d$.} Next we test the algorithm performance by varying the number of dimensions $d$ from 2 to 10 with synthetic data.
-Figure~\ref{fig:d_anti} shows the result.
-Similar to Figure~\ref{fig:k_anti}, on the synthetic data, MaxDom obtains the smallest maximum regret ratios, while those of the proposed algorithms are very close.
-Another observation is that, as $d$ increases, the maximum regret ratios increase overall for all the algorithms.
-This again confirms the bounds obtained, and is expected as the difference between the optimal points in $\mathcal{D}$ and $\mathcal{S}$ accumulates as there are more dimensions.
-Fluctuations are observed in the maximum regret ratios.
-This is because the maximum regret ratios are quite small already (i.e., less than 0.20).
-A change in the data set may have a random impact on the maximum regret ratios, even though the overall trend is increasing.
+\textbf{Effect of $d$.} Next, we test the algorithm scalability over the number of data dimensions.
+We vary the number of dimensions $d$ from 2 to 12 with synthetic data.
+Figure~\ref{fig:d_random} shows the result on Random data sets.
+As $d$ increases, the maximum regret ratios increase overall for all the algorithms.
+This confirms the bounds obtained and is expected, since the difference in the utilities of the optimal points in $\mathcal{D}$ and $\mathcal{S}$ accumulates when there are more dimensions.
+The increase in the maximum regret ratio is not linear to the increase in $d$, and there are fluctuations, e.g., the maximum regret ratios of MinWidth (`$+$') drops when $d$ increases from $8$ to $10$ for the CES functions.
+This is because adding extra dimensions changes the data distribution, the optimal data points, and the data points selected into the answer set.
+Such changes may allow a lower maximum regret ratio for a higher dimensional data set, e.g., a point with large utilities in the extra dimensions is selected into the answer set, which compensates the lower utilities in the previous dimensions.

-\textbf{Effect of $n$.} We further test the scalability of the proposed algorithms by varying the data set cardinality from 100 to 1,000,000.
-The comparative performance of the algorithms is shown in Figure~\ref{fig:n_anti}, which again is similar to that shown in Figure~\ref{fig:d_anti}.
-Note that, while the bounds of the \emph{maximum} regret ratio do not change when $n$ changes, the \emph{actual} regret ratios obtained by the algorithms may change as $n$ changes.
-This is natural as the optimal points have a smaller probability to be returned when there are more points in the data set.
-However, this change in the actual regret ratios is still bounded.
-We observe that, for the synthetic data sets with up to 1,000,000 data points, the maximum regret ratios of the proposed algorithms are below 0.10.
-This confirms the scalability of the proposed algorithms.

-\textbf{Running time results.} We also show the running time of the algorithms on the synthetic data sets in Figure~\ref{fig:time_anti}.
-Note that the utility functions are irrelevant in this set of experiments as the algorithms do not rely on any particular utility function.
-We see that the proposed algorithms are the fastest in almost all the cases tested.
-MinWidth is the only baseline algorithm with a relatively close performance, but it has much larger maximum regret ratios.
-The proposed algorithms outperform the other two baseline algorithms by more than an order of magnitude.
-MaxDom is the slowest.
-It takes almost 500 seconds to process 1,000,000 data points (cf. Figure~\ref{fig:time_anti}~(b)), while the proposed algorithms can finish in just over a second.
-This again confirms the scalability of the proposed algorithms.